Quick Answer

 Suba$350–600$500–850North residential, parks, familyFamilies, long-term expats, budget

-Bogotá neighborhoods cluster by price: historic La Candelaria/downtown ($400–700), middle-class Suba/Usaquén ($500–900), and upscale Zona Rosa/Chapinero ($600–1,000).
-Unlike Medellín's tight expat bubble in El Poblado, Bogotá spreads expats across 8–10 neighborhoods, offering more authenticity and lower costs if willing to explore.
+Bogotá neighborhoods by price: La Candelaria ($400–700), Suba/Usaquén ($500–900), Zona Rosa/Chapinero ($600–1,000).
+Unlike Medellín's El Poblado bubble, Bogotá spreads expats across 8–10 neighborhoods for more authenticity.

 What's the Cost of Living in Cartagena vs Other Colombian Cities?